ivozna/python-comprehensions/README.md

     Print the result in the console

 3. write a bash script that takes the path to the directory, finds all the text files in it, and passes them to the script above.
 Write the result to a file named "{directory_name (or path)} _ results.txt"

+# encoding task

+1. read text from input.txt file
+2. read the coding map from the codes.txt file

+- example map:

+    blue, white, rabbit,\
+    simple, triple,\
+    code, name

+3. replace words from the input.txt file with their codes the code is defined as follows - {row} {column}

+    example:\
+    blue-00\
+    triple-11\
+    rabbit-02

+4. write the result to the output.txt file
+5. write tests

+    input.txt:\
+    Hello, my name is Ira.
+I have a rabbit\
+    output.txt:\
+    Hello, my name is Ira.
+I have a 02

+6. Ensure that you run the program from the console as follows:

+    `python encode.py input.txt codes.txt output.txt`